Last updated: January 31, 2017

 2.7 Abandoned Pets; Re-homing.
 Pet Owners who arrange for Pet Care Services and fail to retrieve their pet within seven (7) days after the service period identified in a Booking (or an earlier period required under applicable animal abandonment or cruelty laws) agree that Rover.com (or the Service Provider) may, in its (or his or her) sole discretion, place the pet in foster care and/or notify animal control authorities.
 Pet Owner agrees to reimburse Rover.com and/or the Service Provider for all costs and expenses associated with such actions.
 Further, Rover.com expressly reserves the right, in its sole discretion, to remove a Pet Owner’s pet from a Service Provider’s care should Rover.com deem it necessary for the safety of a pet, the Service Provider, or any persons living with the Service Provider.
 Prior to removing a pet from the care of a Service Provider, Rover.com will use reasonable efforts during Rover.com’s normal business hours to contact the Pet Owner and/or the Pet Owner’s emergency contact (if provided) to arrange alternative care.
 Should Rover.com not be able to contact the Pet Owner or the emergency contact, Rover.com will use its best judgment to find alternative care for the pet until the Pet Owner is able to retrieve his/her pet.
 Pet Owner is responsible for and agrees to pay all costs and expenses incurred by Rover.com in connection with such transfer, including any additional charges for new Bookings.

 2.8 Emergencies.
 We recommend that Pet Owners give their Service Providers contact information where they can be reached in the event medical care for a pet becomes necessary.
-Service Providers agree to immediately contact Pet Owners in the event such care becomes necessary or, if contact information for the Pet Owner is not available, to contact Rover.com at email@example.com.
+Service Providers agree to immediately contact Pet Owners in the event such care becomes necessary or, if contact information for the Pet Owner is not available, to contact Rover.com by phone at 1-888-727-1140 or at firstname.lastname@example.org.
 If you are a Pet Owner, you hereby authorize your Service Provider and Rover.com to obtain and authorize the provision of veterinary care for your pet if you cannot be reached to authorize care yourself in an emergency situation.
 Pet Owners are solely responsible for the costs of any such medical treatment for pets and, if you are a Pet Owner, you hereby authorize Rover.com to charge your credit card or other payment method for such costs.
 In certain circumstances, Pet Owner may be eligible for reimbursement through insurance coverage, as more fully described in Section 8.

 2.9 Consultation Services.
 Rover.com may offer Pet Owners and Service Providers phone, chat, or email veterinary consultation services from a third party to provide an educational resource for decisions you make about your own pets or pets in your care.
 These consultation services are provided by a third party, and are not a part of the Rover.com Service.
 If you use these third party consultation services, you should use them only in conjunction with, and not as a substitute for, professional veterinary care.